LLaVA-MORE: A Comparative Study of LLMs and Visual Backbones for Enhanced Visual Instruction Tuning: Experimental Evaluation

 From Table~\ref{tab:diff_backbone}, we observe that image-text pre-trained visual backbones consistently outperform DINOv2 backbones at both small and medium scales.
 Moreover, adding register tokens in DINOv2 does not help in reducing the gap.
 We retain that, thanks to their pre-training, CLIP and SigLIP provide visual features that are readily aligned with text, simplifying the role of the multimodal adapter of making them understandable by the LLM.

 The only exception is MME-C, where DINOv2 with registers scores the highest at the 3.8B scale, and DINOv2 is the best at the 9B scale with 334.3 points.
-Among the models who enjoyed image-text pre-training, SigLIP greatly improves over CLIP at both scales, even though it forces the LLM to process 26\% more visual tokens.
+Among the models that benefited from image-text pre-training, SigLIP shows a substantial improvement over CLIP at both scales, highlighting its effectiveness despite introducing a computational overhead—specifically, it forces the LLM to process approximately 26\% more visual tokens due to the use of higher-resolution inputs.
 Despite its more complicated training recipe, the new SigLIP2 performs on par with the original SigLIP at the 3.8B scale but records an average 0.4\% gain over SigLIP at the 9B scale.
 For this reason, we will always include SigLIP2 as the visual backbone in all the subsequent experiments.
+One key finding from our evaluation is that SigLIP-based visual backbones establish a new performance frontier for MLLMs across most benchmarks.
+Beyond the advantage conferred by increased resolution, we attribute much of this success to the massive billion-scale image-text pre-training enabled by the sigmoid loss of SigLIP, compared to the 400M image-text pairs seen by CLIP during pre-training.

 \begin{idea_2}

 Visual backbones trained with contrastive learning outperform self-supervised visual encoders. \end{idea_2}

 \begin{idea_3}